thevirtuoso1973/COMP0016-Team26-Project-Site/content/evaluation/_index.md

 ## Functionality

-The application we are delivering covers 100% of the MoSCoW requirements.
-The application has been tested on users and the team and feedback has shown that NudgeMe fulfils the intended functionality.
+- The application we are delivering covers 100% of the MoSCoW requirements.
+The application has been tested on users by the team and feedback has shown that NudgeMe fulfils the intended functionality.

-We proposed and delivered an innovative way to connect with others privately (through our network sharing architecture), which extended the scope of the original requirement.
+- We proposed and delivered an innovative way to connect with others privately (through our network sharing architecture), which extended the scope of the original requirement.
+- We provide multiple ways in which the user could engage in the main interactions of our app.
+For example, to add a friend they can scan a QR code or they can tap on their friend's deeplink.
+To share their wellbeing graph, they can share a generated PDF or share it in-app with someone in their network.

 Therefore, we believe the functionality of our app is _very good_.